schnatterer/nusic/README.md

 No account necessary.

-Note that this app is not optimized for tablets, yet.
-Please be patient.

-Please report any issues [here](https://github.com/schnatterer/nusic/issues).

 ## Download
-You can download the lates version as APK from [GitHub](https://github.com/schnatterer/nusic/releases/latest) or get the app directly from [F-Droid](https://f-droid.org/app/info.schnatterer.nusic) or [Google Play](https://play.google.com/store/apps/details?id=info.schnatterer.nusic).
+You can download the latest version as APK from [GitHub](https://github.com/schnatterer/nusic/releases/latest) or get the app directly from [F-Droid](https://f-droid.org/app/info.schnatterer.nusic).
+Due to Google's policy newer version can no longer be supplied via [Google Play](https://play.google.com/store/apps/details?id=info.schnatterer.nusic).
+However, the APKs found on GitHub are compatible, so you can use those to upgrade your old installations from Google Play.

 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="80">](https://f-droid.org/app/info.schnatterer.nusic)